 Linen Stitch

-A simple pattern producing an interesting texture.
-Its appearance is reminiscent of linen fabric, hence its name.
+A simple knitting pattern producing an appearance reminiscent of linen fabric, hence its name the linen stitch.
 Adds some lovely sophistication to any method.

 Little Granite Stitch